bauchdj/file-browser-web-app/notes.md

 ### Deploying
 The deploy script works great.
 Got simon.talkofchrist.org setup as well.
 The simon code is helpful because it splits it into 3 main chuncks header, body, footer.

+### HTML Structure - Checkpoint #1
+- Add icon placeholder for each file
+- Add websocket live update for users in same directory
+- Login page
+- About page
+- Logout button
+- Username credentials stored in databased
+- Add icon image to top left